rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 ![A video of Swift Break running on Playdate hardware mirrored to a Mac.](/assets/images/2023-01-20-swift-everywhere-embedded-on-playdate/playdate-mirror-video-swiftbreak.mp4){: style="border-radius: 15px;"}

-## Powered Up!
+## Conclusion

-Thanks for joining me on this journey; from refining the Swift Playdate API to tackling complex issues involving calling conventions, CPU configurations, and memory layout disparities, the process was both challenging and rewarding.
+Thanks for joining me on this journey; from refining the Swift Playdate API to tackling complex issues involving calling conventions, CPU configurations, and memory layout disparities, the endeavor was both challenging and rewarding.

-Now, with all the obstacles addressed, creating a game with Swift on the Playdate is a streamlined process.
-All the code examples in this post can be found in the [swift-playdate-examples](https://github.com/apple/swift-playdate-examples) repository with accompanying getting started documentation.
+Now, with the obstacles addressed, creating a game with Swift on the Playdate is a streamlined process.
+All the code examples in this post can be found in the [swift-playdate-examples](https://github.com/apple/swift-playdate-examples) repository with accompanying "Getting Started" documentation.
 Run `make` and let Swift shine with a development experience that is not only expressive but also performant.

 I hope this post encourages you to explore the possibilities of using Swift in unconventional environments.
 Feel free to reach out with your experiences, questions, or game ideas!

 Happy coding! 🎮